chaseleinart/CS-210-project/README.md

 # CS-210 Project 3
-CS-210 Project Submission

-Update the README file in your repository and include your answers to each of the questions below, using the sub-bullets to help guide your thoughts.
-You could include the questions and write a few sentences in response to each one, or you could write a paragraph or two weaving together all of your answers.

 This project is a command-line tool, fulfilling a sample need for a grocery store to optimize their inventory.
 It reads a chronological input file of individual purchases, converts it to a summarized data file listing the frequencies of each item, and provides several options for analyzing the data.
 The menu options include searching for the frequency of a specific item, printing the frequency of all items,